Nevenall/ghosting-the-edge/03 Gearing Up.md

 **Autonomous** – This interface has an independent persona named Pearl, by default, who acts as your personal assistant in the Net.
 It can perform research, send flowers, and even draft memos based upon your previous writing samples.
 Pearl can also manifest a distinct presence in the Net.

-##### Boosted Reflexes
+##### Reflex Amplifiers \[1, 2, 3 ¤\]

-Boosted reflexes usually means implanting nanofiber links directly from brain to muscle fibers, bypassing the syrupy slow human nervous system.
+Reflex Amplifiers usually means implanting nanofiber links directly from brain to muscle fibers, bypassing the syrupy slow human nervous system.
 Implanted sensory processors allow the brain actually integrate visual data fast enough to make the increased reaction time useful.
-Without these processors, boosted reflexes feels like riding a hyperactive cyberhorse; with them you get the nearest thing to slowing down time we humans have yet achieved.
+Without these processors, reflex amplifiers feels like riding a hyperactive cyberhorse; with them you get the nearest thing to slowing down time we humans have yet achieved.

 See the fighting section for info about relay initiative.

-**Boosted Reflexes \[1, 2, 3 ¤\]** – When activated you get the aspect **Hotwired Reflexes** for the remainder of the scene, and one free invoke per level of boosted reflexes.
+**Reflex Amplifiers** — When activated you get the aspect **Amplified Reflexes** for the remainder of the scene, and one free invoke per level of reflex amplifiers.
 You can use your free invokes on applicable actions like fighting, and especially to seize the initiative from other characters.

 ##### Sense Processors